 While I didn't grow up eating it, sometime during or right after college I fell in love with chicken salad.
-Chicken salad on whole wheat with lettuce and tomato was a constant staple in my lunchtime routine.
-But the chicken salad I knew and loved was a version blended with thick mayonnaise, sliced almond, celery, and raisins.
+Chicken salad on whole-wheat bread with lettuce and tomato was a constant staple in my lunchtime routine.
+But the chicken salad I knew and loved was a version blended with thick mayonnaise, sliced almonds, celery, and raisins.
 Nothing else was even a consideration.

 It's taken a while, but I'm glad I finally expanded my horizons on this front.
 Elizabeth's version of Italian chicken salad is light, with fresh, punchy flavors — from the vinaigrette and fresh parsley — that make it a lot more exciting.
 I also love the extra kick of crunch and saltiness from the bacon — perfect addition.

 A simple red wine vinaigrette does a stand-up job of tying all the ingredients together into one cohesive salad.
 There's not a lot of it, but that's the point.
 It's meant just to lightly wet the ingredients and hold them together.

 - Kelli, July 2015